The upcoming season of ‘The Ellen DeGeneres’ will be the last. The premiere date for the final season has been revealed and a new promo has dropped.

 The Ellen DeGeneres Show has been a daytime mainstay since 2003.
-Ellen DeGeneres has been the host of her own talk show for 18 seasons, and now she’s bidding farewell.
-Kelly Clarkson’s talk show will reportedly be filling Ellen’s time slot when the talk show comes to an end in 2022.
+Ellen DeGeneres has been the host of her own talk show for 18 seasons, and now she’s saying goodbye.
+The final season will debut in September 2021.

-Ellen’s decision to end her long-running daytime talk show comes in the wake of reports about The Ellen DeGeneres Show allegedly being a toxic work environment for employees and accusations about her alleged behavior on set.
+Ellen’s decision to end her long-running daytime talk show was announced in the wake of reports about The Ellen DeGeneres Show allegedly being a toxic work environment for employees and accusations about her alleged behavior on set.
 Many wondered whether or not the show would get cancelled.
-Instead, Ellen has decided to bring the curtain down herself and call it a day.
+Instead, Ellen has decided to bring the curtain down herself.

 From when you can expect the last episode to air to the many allegations to the future of Ellen’s time slot, HollywoodLife has rounded up the key things you need to know about what’s going on with The Ellen DeGeneres Show.